JellyTitan/ErgoDonk-Zero/BUILDLOG.md

 ## Punch list
 * MOVE HOLE H7!
-* Tweak diode placement to not interfere with stabalizer footprints
+* Tweak diode placement to not interfere with stabilizer footprints
 * UPdate Jack routing to support TRS & TRRS?
 * Adjust key labels before production.
 (There are a few under holes)
 * Add mur3xx to the BOM after validating the Solenoid circuit
-* move the knob column up a tiny bit, keep hitting it with my thumb.
 * Fix 'pad nub' on main switch footprint
+* Move mounting holes under the MCU plate cover.
+(Left in old postion to help make cases for the v0.1)

 ![pad nub](images/pad_nub.png)